Tattoo You: Album cover art

 The album cover was designed by Peter Corriston and Hubert Kretzschmar.
-It featured close up black and white photos of Mick Jagger and Keith Richards with tattoo illustrations on their faces.
-It was controversial as many people failed to recognize the cover photo to be Jagger and believed it to be an unknown female.
+It featured close-up black and white photos of Mick Jagger and Keith Richards with tattoo illustrations on their faces.
 When asked why he didn't photograph the rest of the band, Kretzschmar explained,"It was a decision that Mick and Keith must have made.
 I remember Charlie was at the photo shoot with both of them, no effort was made to get him to pose or be part of it."

 Accolades

 In 1989, it was ranked No. 34 on Rolling Stone's list of the 100 greatest albums of the 1980s.
 In 2003, the album was ranked number 211 on Rolling Stone's list of The 500 Greatest Albums of All Time, then re-ranked number 213 in the 2012 revised list.

 In 2000 it was voted number 759 in Colin Larkin's All Time Top 1000 Albums.

 Peter Corriston, who was responsible for the album cover's concept origination, art direction and design, won a Grammy Award for Tattoo You in the category of best album package.